George Christopher (mayor): Other elections

 Christopher's various bids for higher office failed.
 In 1958, Christopher was defeated in the Republican primary for U.S. Senate by Governor Goodwin Knight.
-In 1962, when Richard Nixon ran for governor, Christopher ran for lieutenant governor, losing to incumbent Democrat Glenn M. Anderson.
-He lost the June 8, 1966, Republican primary for Governor of California to motion picture and television actor (and future conservative icon) Ronald Reagan, who won with 77 percent of the vote.
+In 1958, when Richard Nixon ran for governor, Christopher ran for lieutenant governor, losing to incumbent Democrat Glenn M. Anderson.
+In 1966, he lost the Republican primary for Governor of California to motion picture and television actor (and future conservative icon and President) Ronald Reagan, who won with 77 percent of the vote.
 Historian Geoffrey Kabaservice points out that a Drew Pearson column that highlighted a 1940 arrest of Christopher for buying and selling underpriced milk, a story fed to Pearson by the staff of incumbent governor Pat Brown, and Christopher's underwhelming response to that column contributed to the loss.